samalatesta/samalatesta.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a biostatistician and Instructor of Medicine at the Boston University School of Medicine.
-I am currently focused on integrating genomic, clinical, and surveillance data to inform disease control in high-burden settings, and in building reproducible, scalable analytic tools for population-based research.
+My work focuses on integrating genomic, clinical, and surveillance data to inform disease control in high-burden settings, and in building reproducible, scalable analytic tools for population-based research.

 ## Research Interests
 My research sits at the intersection of **biostatistics**, **infectious disease epidemiology**, and **global health**.
 I am particularly interested in: